If you are a Maryland lawyer and you own horses, you need to read this.

 - in general, to assist in the improvement of the practice of law in this area.

-“We envision that members of the MSBA Agriculture Committee will serve all aspects of the agriculture industry: crops to livestock; specialty services and products; regulatory and legislative matters; land use and environmental issues; business formation and succession; estate planning; intellectual property concerns; as well as litigation and dispute resolution,” Kim stated.
+“We envision that members of the MSBA Agriculture Committee will serve all aspects of the agriculture industry: crops to livestock; specialty services and products; regulatory and legislative matters; land use and environmental issues; business formation and succession; estate planning Michigan, Colorado and other regions; intellectual property concerns; as well as litigation and dispute resolution,” Kim stated.

 “What is different about this group, from other MSBA sections and committees is that this Committee will be organized into divisions to further the mission of the Committee through networking, education, and membership activities,” explained Kathleen.
 “We intend to bring the industry and attorneys together to help educate one another on what is needed to support Maryland’s number one commodity.”

-Planned activities include a legal programs, industry-based educational seminars and networking events.
-Subcommittees of the Committee will include: Membership & Young Lawyers; Case Law & Regulatory Affairs; Legislative; Programs; and Publications & Communications.
+Planned activities include legal programs, industry-based educational seminars and networking events.
+There may even be Awards for Lawyers for their work in the field, the committee is considering this at the moment (the page will be updated if confirmed).
+Subcommittees of the Committee will include Membership & Young Lawyers; Case Law & Regulatory Affairs; Legislative; Programs; and Publications & Communications.

 Legal professionals who are interested in joining the Agriculture Committee are encouraged to contact either Manuelides at (410) 332-8844, firstname.lastname@example.org or Tabor at (443) 454-2163, email@example.com for more information.
 Individuals must be a member of the Maryland State Bar Association and have a desire to serve the Maryland agriculture community with legal and regulatory matters.